 In October 2000, 42 first-year and second-year students arrived on Sciences Po’s first international campus outside of Paris, in Nancy.
 Inaugurated by Richard Descoings, then President of Sciences Po, the Nancy campus hosts the Undergraduate College’s European programme with a focus on Franco-German relations.
 In twenty years, over 2,000 students have studied at the Nancy campus.

 - Student in the library © Paul Rentler / Sciences Po

 In response to the uncertainty facing universities worldwide with regards to the start of the next academic year, Sciences Po is mobilising to guarantee all its students as complete and demanding an education as ever.
 Sciences Po remains faithful to the university’s vocation of training free, critical and socially engaged minds, intellectually informed through research and interaction with professionals at the heart of our teaching.
 It is this wholesome and well-balanced education that will give you the means to act in a world more uncertain now than ever.

 Many organisations are currently seeking volunteers to care for individuals in isolation, to maintain a sense of community throughout confinement, and to help those who are most vulnerable and disadvantaged.

 Even if rackets, balls and oars may be stowed away for some time, there is no reason why we should have to stop moving during confinement.
 Certain activities can be done without requiring much space or specific equipment.

 During this confinement period, we feel it is still extremely important for each and every student to maintain links with the Sciences Po community.
-Student associations - both cultural and athletic - are not limited to campus walls, and we know that very many of you are continuing to bring your projects to life online.

 In times of stress, it is important to pay attention to your own needs and feelings.
 A few simple practices can be helpful in coping with isolation: stay in touch with loved ones, establish a routine, don’t be afraid to log out...